-Three hours of class time, plus an additional hour delivered through on-line or other activities for a 15-week semester, which includes two weeks for final exams.
+1.5 lecture hours and 1.5 lab hours, plus an additional hour delivered through on-line or other activities for a 15-week semester, which includes two weeks for final exams.
+Students will engage in group-based learning, labs and lectures.